feldman4/OpticalPooledScreens_2019/README.md

 ## Optical Pooled Screens

+**This repository has been superseded by [OpticalPooledScreens](https://github.com/feldman4/OpticalPooledScreens).
+Core functionality is largely the same but the analysis pipeline has been reorganized and expanded.**

 Example _in situ_ sequencing-by-synthesis data (in `example_data/`) and analysis code (in `ops/`) for the publication [*Optical pooled screens in human cells*](https://doi.org/10.1016/j.cell.2019.09.016).

 We are currently in the process of depositing complete screening datasets (paired in situ sequencing and p65 translocation phenotyping) in the [Cell-IDR database](https://idr.openmicroscopy.org/about/studies.html).